adiele-cyber/cybersecurity-portfolio/README.md

 My goal is to work as a **Security Analyst / SOC Analyst** with strong visibility across endpoints, networks, and threat activity.

 ---

 ## 📬 Contact
-You can reach me via GitHub or LinkedIn (add your profile link here).
+You can reach me via GitHub or LinkedIn (www.linkedin.com/in/chibuike-adiele-82b4a7201).

 > All activities in this repository were conducted in isolated lab environments